intuitem/ciso-assistant-community/README.md

 The goal of the test harness is to prevent any regression, i.e. all the tests shall be successful, both for backend and frontend.

+## API and Swagger

+- The API documentation is available in dev mode on the `<backend_endpoint>/api/schema/swagger/`, for instance http://127.0.0.1:8000/api/schema/swagger/

+To interact with it:

+- call `/api/iam/login/` with your credentials in the body to get the token
+- pass it then as a header `Authorization: Token {token}` for your next calls.
+Notice it's Token not Bearer.

 ## Setting CISO Assistant for production

 The docker-compose.yml highlights a relevant configuration with a Caddy proxy in front of the frontend.